dzmpr/trckr/README.md

 @Tracker
 interface ApplicationTracker : ModuleAlphaTracker, ModuleBetaTracker
 ```
+**Trckr** generate `ApplicationTrackerImpl` for you, with all events from inherited tracker
-And now you just create `ApplicationTracker` with your DI framework (or pass it manually).
+interfaces.
+So you can create tracker and inject it with your DI framework to modules (or pass it manually).

 ### Skip certain adapters

 It's not always needed to send event to all registered adapters.
 To use such methods in common tracker interface you can specify adapters that will be skipped in `@Event` annotation.
 ```kotlin
 @Tracker